denoland/docs/runtime/manual/basics/testing/documentation.md

 :::info

-No runtime behavior is tested as of now.
+No runtime behavior is tested for code snippets in documentation as of now.
 Tracking issue:
 [denoland/deno#4716](https://github.com/denoland/deno/issues/4716)

 :::